jennifergc/GDAS_for_Secondary_Cosmic_Rays/arti_config_for_gdas/CORSIKA_compilation_guide.md

 Standard Configutation for CORSIKA compilation for use GDAS:

->Arq: 64 bit mode
+>Arq: 64 bit mode.
->High Energy Hadronic Interactions: QGSJETII-04
+>High Energy Hadronic Interactions: QGSJETII-04.
->Low Energy Hadronic Interactions: GHEISHA 2002d
+>Low Energy Hadronic Interactions: GHEISHA 2002d.
->Detector Geometry: non-flat (volume) detector geometry
+>Detector Geometry: non-flat (volume) detector geometry.
 >Other: EFIELD, CURVED, LPM.

-**Without GDAS, you should add the ATMEXT option tho the list.**
+*Without GDAS, you should add the ATMEXT option tho the list.*

 ### Example of datacard Required for CORSIKA:
 _______________________________________________________________